murvanessa/acme-web-example/development-strategy.md

 - section element
 - some nice text in the section introducing users to this web page
 - search bar

 ### CSS

+Styling for the new element

+---

+## 5. User Story: layout
+__As a site visitor, I want to read an introduction to this web page__

+### Branches

+1. This user story was developed on a brach called `layout`
+1. It was merged to `master` when the feature was finished.

+### CSS